Current Suspected Overdose Deaths in Delaware for 2024: Get Help Now!

-Women have a lower prevalence of high cholesterol compared to men; 30.2 percent of Delaware women have been told they have high cholesterol, compared to 35.1 percent of men.
+Women have a slightly lower prevalence of high cholesterol compared to men; 35.9 percent of Delaware women have been told they have high cholesterol, compared to 39.6 percent of men.
 This difference is NOT statistically significant.

-Non-Hispanic white Delawareans reported having slightly higher prevalence of high cholesterol (40.8 percent) than Black adults (33.8 percent) and Hispanic adults (25.6 percent).
+Non-Hispanic white Delaware adults reported having slightly higher prevalence of high cholesterol (40.8 percent) than Black adults (33.8 percent) and Hispanic adults (25.6 percent).
 The difference between white and Hispanic adults was statistically significant.

 The National Cholesterol Education Program (NCEP) recommends adults ages 20 and older should have their cholesterol checked every 5 years.
 Of Delaware adults aged 20 years and older, 95.4 percent reported having their blood cholesterol level tested within the last five years.

 For those with borderline high or high cholesterol, recommendations on how often a cholesterol test is required should be made by a health care professional.

 There are several risk factors for high cholesterol, including existing health conditions, behavioral risks, and family history or genetics.

 Diabetes is known to be associated with high cholesterol.
 Of Delaware adults who have diabetes, 63.5 percent also have high cholesterol.
 When adjusted for other demographic characteristics and risk factors, Delaware adults with diabetes were still more likely to have high cholesterol than adults without diabetes.

 Behavioral risk factors include poor diet, physical inactivity, obesity, smoking, and excessive drinking.